campagnola/coorx/README.md

 Object-oriented linear and nonlinear coordinate system transforms.

+** This project is in early development; the list below is at least 50% wishful planning **

-* A collection of different types of coordinate system transform classes
+* A collection of different types of coordinate system transform classes with full unit test coverage
 * Easy methods for mapping coordinate data through these transforms
 * Transform composition and simplification
 * Automatic generation of composite transforms from a coordinate system graph
 * Coordinate arrays that know which coordinate system they live in to handle automatic mapping
+* Conversion of transforms between ITK, Qt, scikit-image, vispy, etc.

 Examples
 ========